Association of United Ukrainian Canadians: War and post-war

-In 1940, the ULFTA underwent a name change and became the Association of United Ukrainian Canadians (AUUC).
+In 1946, the ULFTA, ACU, and USAM and other activists merged to form the Association of United Ukrainian Canadians (AUUC) as the continuation of the ULFTA.

-Few post World War II immigrants joined the AUUC as most were opposed to the Soviet Union and Communism.
+On the evening of October 8, 1950, a homemade bomb exploded in the Ukrainian Labour Temple building at 400 Bathurst Street in Toronto while it was full with 1,000 people attending various events.
+Ten to twelve people were injured.
+The Association of United Ukrainian Canadians accused former members of the Ukrainian Schutzstaffel (SS (Nazi)) who had emigrated to Canada after the war of being behind the bombing.

-However, the AUUC has a legacy of senior's homes, children's camps, monuments and museums to Ukrainian literary giants, most notably the monument to the Ukrainian poet Lesya Ukrainka, a gift from Soviet Ukraine, on the grounds of the University of Saskatchewan in 1976.
+The AUUC has a legacy of senior's homes, children's camps, monuments and museums to Ukrainian literary giants, most notably the monument to the Ukrainian poet Lesya Ukrainka, a gift from Soviet Ukraine, on the grounds of the University of Saskatchewan in 1976.
 In addition, the AUUC still runs programs such as Edmonton's Trembita dance ensemble.